Shipping Class 2 = 60 SEK

 Limited edition 200 hand-numbered postcard print packs from SHENEQUA exclusive to this issue.

 Insightful, intelligent and exquisitely designed, Frieze is the leading magazine in contemporary art and culture.
 Frieze profiles emerging artists and highlights new currents in art practice as well as offering a fresh perspective on more established artists.
-Including exhibition reviews, interviews, city reports and worldwide listings, the magazine is essential reading for anyone interested in visual culture.219 SEK
+Including exhibition reviews, interviews, city reports and worldwide listings, the magazine is essential reading for anyone interested in visual culture.
+In this […]219 SEK

 Art - Visual Culture